soizicpenicaud/casestudy-syllabus/syllabus.md

 ### Mandatory readings
 * Section II of the case study: “‘Black boxed politics’”: the choices behind the tech tools”.

-* Angwin, J ; Larson, J ; Mattu, S. ; Kirchner, L. (2016, 23 May). ["Machine Bias: There’s software used across the country to predict future criminals.
+* Angwin, J; Larson, J; Mattu, S.; Kirchner, L. (2016, 23 May). ["Machine Bias: There’s software used across the country to predict future criminals.
 And it’s biased against blacks."](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing) Propublica.
-* Dressel, Julia & Farid, Hany.
+* Dressel, Julia and Farid, Hany.
 (2018).
 The accuracy, fairness, and limits of predicting recidivism.
 Science Advances.
 * Leufer, D. (2020).
 [Myth: AI can be objective or unbiased](https://www.aimyths.org/ai-can-be-objective-or-unbiased#bias-in-machine-learning).
 AI Myths.
 * Stoyanovich, J. and Arif Khan, F. (2021). [“All about that Bias”](https://dataresponsibly.github.io/we-are-ai/comics/vol4_en.pdf). _We are AI Comics, Vol 4_.